MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 For more information, see [auditpol reference documentation](/windows-server/administration/windows-commands/auditpol).

-### Configure, get, and test audit policies using PowerShell
+### Configure Advanced Audit Policy settings using PowerShell

-To configure audit policies using PowerShell, run the following command:
+This procedure describes how to modify your domain controller's Advanced Audit Policies as needed for Defender for Identity using Powershell.

+To configure your settings, run:

 ```powershell
 Set-MDIConfiguration [-Mode] <String> [-Configuration] <String[]> [-CreateGpoDisabled] [-SkipGpoLink] [-Force]